woocommerce/action-scheduler-test-data-generator/README.md

 * `(string)'astdg_action_type'`: Type of action to create.
 Can be `async`, `single`, `cron` or `recurring`.
 Default `async`.
 * `(int)'astdg_start_time'`: Unix timestamp representing time to run the action, or in the case of Cron actions, time to schedule the first instance at or after.
 Not used for `async` actions.
 Default current time.
+* `(string)'astdg_start_date'`: MySQL formatted date/time string in UTC timezone representing the time to run the action, or in the case of Cron actions, time to schedule the first instance at or after.
+Not used for `async` actions.
+Ignored if `'astdg_start_time'` is used.
+Defaults current date/time.
 * `(string)'astdg_hook'`: String to use as the action's hook.
 Default 'astdg_test_{$action_type}_action'.
 * `(string)'astdg_group'`: Group for the actions.
 Default 'astdg_test_{$action_type}_actions'.
 * `(int)'astdg_sleep_time'`: Optional amount of time to sleep when the action runs.
 Only works if using default hook value.
 Default `0`.